 8. Carey

-Carey is the first of two independent operators on this list and the chauffeured-network answer.
+Carey is the first of two real, independent chauffeured operators on this list and the chauffeured-network answer.
 A long-running, internationally recognized chauffeured-services brand, Carey runs a global network with a chauffeured-sedan-and-SUV product and an established reliability reputation.
 For a wedding that wants a brand-name chauffeured operator for the couple’s vehicle and a VIP fleet, Carey is a usable option.

 Booking is by phone, app, or portal, the rate is a published quote, and the network handles sedan and SUV wedding runs with a multi-stop day on request and a network shuttle on request.
 Where Carey clears the bar at #8 is the global-brand reliability and the chauffeured-network consistency; where it sits below the higher-ranked NYC operators is the local, wedding-specific whole-day and guest-shuttle posture that a NYC base runs, and often the rate.
 Confirm the whole-day product, the photo-route coordination, and the late send-off in writing at booking.